The Queens Prize or Kings and Bisley

 1966 – Shooting events included for the first time in Commonwealth Games at Kingston, Jamaica.

 2006 – Melbourne Commonwealth Games.
 Bruce Scott and James Corbett, from Australia, came first and second respectively in the open Fullbore competition.
 Bruce shooting a magnificent score of 403 out of a possible 405.
+In the pairs match Bruce and James came a very credible second place.

 2007 – The Australian Palma Rifle Team wins Bronze in the Palma Match in Canada.